PowerBiDevCamp/AppOwnsDataMultiTenant/Docs/Readme.md

 Each dataset in the Power BI Service has an owner which can be either a user or a service principal.
 You can discover who the dataset owner is by inspecting the **ConfiguredBy** property in the dataset settings page.
-You can perform a Take Over action to transfer dataset ownership from one user or service principal to another.
+If it's ever required, you can perform a Take Over action to transfer dataset ownership from one user or service principal to another.
 If you import a PBIX file to create a new dataset using a service principal, the service principal is automatically configured as the dataset owner.

 In order to connect a dataset to its underlying datasource, the dataset owner must set dataset credentials.
 These datasource credentials are